On martingale tail sums in affine two-color urn models with multiple drawings: Results

 \subsection{Generalizations and outlook}

 There are several possibilities to generalize and strengthen our results.
 First, distributional and almost sure convergence theorems remain valid for random initial configurations both on a conditioned and unconditioned level assuming tenability.
-Furthermore, our results also cover models with non-integer values of $a_{m-1}$, $a_{m}$ and $\sigma$, such that $a_k\ge 0$, $0\le k\le m$ assuming suitably adapted initial conditions $W_0,B_0\ge m-1$ for \momp and $W_0,B_0\ge 0$ such that $\max\{W_0,B_0\}$ \mor, ensuring tenability.
+Furthermore, our results can be extended to models with non-integer values of $a_{m-1}$, $a_{m}$ and $\sigma$, such that $a_k\ge 0$, $0\le k\le m$, assuming $W_0,B_0\in [0,\infty)$ such that $W_0+B_0\ge m$ for \momp and $W_0+B_0\ge 1$ for \morp ensuring tenability.
 We expect that our methods also apply to the study of the one-dimensional limit random variables and their laws in linear affine balanced models with $r \geq 2$ colors.
 This will be content of future work.